WhoIsSethDaniel/mason-tool-installer.nvim/README.md

 # mason-tool-installer

-Install or upgrade your third-party tools automatically on startup.
+Install or upgrade all of your third-party tools.

+Can run at startup or may be run manually via a command (see the [Configuration](#Configuration) section below).

 Uses [Mason](https://github.com/williamboman/mason.nvim) to do nearly all the work.
 This is a simple plugin that helps users keep up-to-date with their tools and to make certain they have a consistent environment.

-# Requirements
+## Requirements

 This plugin has the same requirements as [Mason](https://github.com/williamboman/mason.nvim).
 And, of course, this plugin requires that Mason be installed.

-# Installation
+## Installation

 Install using your favorite plugin manager.